 It would be impossible to join each one individually and have over a dozen dashboards open each day.
 We, therefore, tend to invite clients to join us.

-Agorapulse is a marketing agency favorite for social media collaboration because everything is in one place in a centralized dashboard.
-That means managing all your posts, replies, approvals, and communication on the posts, too.
+Agorapulse is a marketing agency favorite for social media collaboration because everything is in one place on a centralized dashboard.
+That means managing all your posts, replies, approvals, and communication on every post.

 “We manage over 150 accounts just on Agorapulse.
 [So the tool we use] has to be user-friendly for me and everyone that works with it.
 And it has be [a tool] that I know that I can rely on and trust.”

-An example of this for us might be a compliance manager in a finance company.
+An example of this might be a compliance manager in a finance company.
 They want to see and approve the social media posts to check they are compliant before they go live.

 Get a comprehensive snapshot of each fan reply.
 You can see on the right side that Agorapulse shows you a snapshot of the commentator and allows you to follow or unfollow them.